commons-teaching/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/SBL20004_group1_report.md

 On the molocular network, we can find some promising compounds, that seem to be produced in higher amount in the plant under herbivory attack than in the control plant.
 Many of these are alkaloids and compounds containing sulfur, known for their role in defending plants against herbivores.
 Figure 4 show an isothiocyanate.
 Isothiocyanates are often product of metabolic conversion of glucosinolates.
 It suggest a compond involved in plant defense.
 ![577](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/577.png)
-> Figure 4: Feature n°577, an isothiocyanate
+> Figure 4: Feature n°577, an isothiocyanate.

 On figure 5, you can appreciate the molecular network of an alkaloid.
 Alcaloids are among the most important metabolites in the defense of plants against their natural enemies.
 ![1774](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/1774.png)
-> Figure 5: feature 1774, an alcaloid
+> Figure 5: feature 1774, an alcaloid.

 On figure 6, you can find a sulfoxide, a sulfure containing compond.
 ![383](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/383.png)